CHEAPEST 4K DRONES

 The Yuneec cannot really be compared to something like the Mavic Air as it is such a cheaper alternative but you will notice how small it is upon unboxing it – weighing just 385g and measuring less than 20cm in width and length it really is super portable.
 Battery life is around 12 minutes but extras can be purchased if required.

 The Breeze does rely on electronic image stabilisation which is a shame as if it had a true gimbal it would be a must buy at this price.
 It does fair pretty well despite this obvious omission and we would recommend it for anyone seeking a first foray in to 4K aerial video but is on a shoestring budget.

 ZEROTECH Dobby Pocket Selfie Drone – Best Portable 4K Drone

 The Zerotech Dobby Selfie drone is by far and away the best portable 4K drone we have come across.
-It does have its flaws but to get a 4K drone for under £250 is not easy – and Zerotech have packed plenty in to this pint sized UAV.
+It does have its flaws but to get a 4K drone for this price is not easy – and Zerotech have packed plenty in to this pint sized UAV.

 First things first, lets clear up the 4K issue.
 Technically speaking, the video footage is 1080p but if you are using this drone for photographs then you are going to get 4K quality.

 Like most drones at this price point in this category, there is no controller to speak of so you are left to use the smartphone app to control your quadcopter – but again, the software is very well designed and other than a few initial connection issues we found the drone very easy to use.
 There are voice commands for those who wish to use them, although we stuck to the standard controls.
 There are motion controls too although these are not the easiest to use.